bfix/gnunet-docker/README.md

 ### Running GNUnet in a Docker container

-The container is run using the `run_deploy` script:
+The container is run using the `run_deploy` script (that you need to customize for the local directories on your host system):

     docker run --rm -ti --name gnunet -h gnunet \
         --cap-add=NET_ADMIN --cap-add=NET_BROADCAST --device=/dev/net/tun \